noi-techpark/transmodel-api/README.md

 ### License

 The code in this project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE Version 3 license.

-See the [LICENSE.md](LICENSE.md) file for more information.
+For detailed licensing information, please refer to the [REUSE](https://reuse.software) spec.

 ### REUSE